inallib/Springboot-postgresql-docker-compose-gradle/README.md

  ''Run docker-compose build''
  ''Run docker-compose up''

-# Some more related commands you may plauy around
+# Some more related commands you may play around

 'docker container list -a'